willviles/Immerse/README.md

 ```

 #### Namespacing
-Namespacing Immerse is not essential, but changing all classes and datatags from using 'imm-' is available:
+Changing all classes and data tags from using 'imm-' is available:

 ```js
 // new Immerse().setup.options